 WATER: Although you’re welcome to use a plant-based milk in it’s place, I’ve never noticed a difference when comparing the two in this recipe.

 Now, on to the fun stuff.
-If you’re ready to learn how to make these super easy, 5 ingredient biscuits, let’s get into the recipe!Print
+Let’s get into the details of how to make this super easy, 5 ingredient grain-free biscuit recipe!Print

 - Preheat the oven to 350F, and cover a baking sheet with parchment paper.